dantan123/pattern_recognition/README.md

 the MED, MICD and MAP boundaries are on the same plot, and the class samples with the NN, 5NN boundaries on a separate plot.

 ## step 4:
-The experimental error rate and a confusion matrix for each classifier is created.
+The experimental error rate and a confusion matrix are created for each classifier.
 What is a confusion matrix?
 The following link provides a good introduction: https://towardsdatascience.com/understanding-confusion-matrix-a9ad42dcfd62.

 # Lab 2